pierreay/phasesca/docs/2025-01-23_tches-artifact/README.md

 > [!WARNING]
 > Reproducing all plots of the paper may requires up to 24 hours of computation from a standard desktop computer.

-From every one of them, we can reproduce all the attacks and plots produced during our project using the following steps:
+From every one of the datasets, we can reproduce all the attacks and plots produced during our project using the following steps:

 1. Move into a dataset directory containing the I/Q signals.